Archdiocese of Philadelphia: Firing of Margie Winters for same-sex marriage

-In 2015, it was reported that the school's director of religious education, Margie Winters, had been fired from the Waldron Mercy Academy after a parent had reported her directly to the Archdiocese of Philadelphia for marrying her long-term lesbian partner in a civil ceremony in 2007.
+In 2015, it was reported that the school's director of religious education, Margie Winters, had been fired from the Waldron Mercy Academy after a parent had reported her directly to the archdiocese for marrying her long-term lesbian partner in a civil ceremony in 2007.
 Winters had been upfront with school administrators at the time of her hiring and was advised to keep a low profile which she says she did.
 Many parents expressed anger and concern over the school's decision.
 Principal Nell Stetser justified the decision by arguing that "many of us accept life choices that contradict current Church teachings, but to continue as a Catholic school, Waldron Mercy must comply with those teachings."
 But she called for "an open and honest discussion about this and other divisive issues at the intersection of our society and our Church."
-The Archbishop of Philadelphia, Charles Chaput, called the dismissal "common sense."
+Archbishop Chaput called the dismissal "common sense."